 Bodies connected to ‘hackable’ machines

-They are all trying to overcome this last barrier: to connect our brain with computers to be able to interact with the outside world.
-The consequences of obtaining a real connection seem like science fiction: people with spinal cord injuries who can control their wheelchair with their thoughts or having the ability to increase our human capabilities.
-This connection is the second way of hacking our body.
+They are all trying to overcome this last barrier: connecting our brain to so that we can interact with the outside world.
+The consequences of achieving a real connection seem like science fiction: people with spinal cord injuries who can control their wheelchairs or prosthetic limbs with their thoughts.
+As the technology of building bionic limbs progresses, so does the way they are connected to the brain to provide new capabilities.
+For example, the latest generation of BCIs are already capable of transmitting touch sensations to the brain, giving the mind feedback that allows movements to be controlled with greater precision.

-And according to John Lyons, founder of the International Cybersecurity Alliance, “in about five years we will be able to record everything about our medical condition and transmit it live to our doctors.
-If you are diabetic you will know immediately if you need to take less or more sugar.
+Implantable electronic devices can also function to improve and monitor our health; pacemakers or deep brain stimulation electrodes are no longer novelties, but in the future we will be able to control broader aspects of our bodily functioning thanks to technology.
+As John Lyons, founder of the International Cyber Security Protection Alliance, warns: “In about five years we will be able to record everything about our medical condition and transmit it live to our doctors.
+If you’re diabetic you will know immediately if you need to take less or more sugar.
 This interaction will bring benefits, but also threats.
 The concern will no longer be about whether you have lost money in your bank account, but whether a hacker can make your heart stop beating.”